 Link Building & Content Marketing

 We knew from the audit that link building was going to be the main ongoing SEO service.
 Competitors had many more links and the company was targeting the whole of Ireland rather than a narrow geographical area.

 Links were built from month 2 onward.

 Content marketing only became available once the content on the website was of a high enough quality.

 Along with a change of company name, there was also a redesign of the website between months 3 and 6.
-We ran into some issues with the web development company who carried out the redesign.
-URLs were changed without 301 redirects being put in place, and arguments were put forward that redirects were not required.
+We ran into some issues with the web development company that carried out the redesign.
+URLs were changed without 301 redirects being put in place, and arguments were put forward that redirects were not required…

 The lesson we took away from this was to ensure we had the full trust of the company with regards to all matters SEO before any other company was involved.

 Overall the project has been fairly standard apart from the very high-quality content – that is the one factor that has enabled the traffic to continue to grow at a very high level.
 Without the content, the website would still have done well, but the growth would have been lower due to Google now being able to detect content that answers the searcher’s query.